-Peak 2018 held some unexpected twists and turns on the high street and online.
-The season itself is levelling out.
-Sales extend over the whole month of November, and there’s less (relatively speaking) of a huge rush for bargains on Black Friday and Cyber Monday.
+It's safe to say that we've seen some twists and turns in ecommerce and on the high street recently.
+Seasonality itself seems to be levelling out.
+Sales extend longer and longer through Golden Quarter, and there’s less of a huge rush for bargains on Black Friday and Cyber Monday.

-Overall though, the clamour of crowds and crashing websites were notably absent compared to Black Fridays of years gone by.
-Consumer scepticism coupled with the rising cost of living means a more conservative approach may be taking hold, and the signs for this year’s peak season aren’t looking much cheerier.
+Overall though, the clamour of crowds and crashing websites are notably absent compared to Black Fridays of years gone by.
+Consumer scepticism coupled with the rising cost of living (and an undeniably complex retail market) means a more conservative approach may be taking hold.

-Why opt out when you can optimise?
-Refine your participation in Black Friday.
-There are other ways to entice bargain hunting consumers without racing to the bottom on price.
+There's talk of retailers boycotting seasonal discount altogether.
+But why opt out when you can optimise?
+Refine your participation in Black Friday and peak.
+There are other ways to entice bargain hunting consumers without racing to the bottom on price or compromising customer experience.
 You know what we’re driving towards, right?
-According to research from Bing, 47% of shoppers don’t want to pay for shipping.
 Reassessing delivery experience for Black Friday and the peak season overall could be the clincher.

-What can retailers do with delivery to make peak season sales more appealing?
+What can retailers do with delivery to keep a steady and stable performance through the spikes of the season?
 There are a number of tactics that could edge you over the competition, and get would-be customers clicking.

 Work out where it makes sense and offer free delivery on substantial orders.
 You still need to cover the cost of your carriers and operations.
 Your average order value will dictate where you can afford to price yourself, as long as it covers your costs.
 And a sneak peek at what the competition are up to won’t hurt either.
 ‘Free’ is compelling, even if it’s not completely true: offering free shipping over a particular price point also has the additional advantage of encouraging shoppers to load up the cart.